revolist/revogrid-docs/guide/support.md

-## Why Your Support Matters
+## Build next level apps in a Pro version

 Maintaining and developing `Revogrid`, along with its documentation and community, is a monumental task.
 It requires time, dedication, and resources—none of which would be possible without your support.
+This is one of the reasons we built our latest version for so long.

-By subscribing, you're not just funding a project.
-You're investing in the sustainable future of `Revogrid`, helping us keep it free and open-source.
+Join our Pro subscription.
+By subscribing, you're not just funding a project but investing in the sustainable future of `Revogrid`, helping us keep it free and open-source.
 Your subscription enables us to continue delivering a high-quality, constantly updated library.
 In return, you gain access to exclusive benefits, including direct support, prioritized feature requests, and insights into our Pro offerings.

 ## Join Us on Our Journey